Ludwigslust station: History

 On 27 July 1843, the inaugural meeting of the Berlin-Hamburg Railway Company (Berlin-Hamburger Eisenbahn-Gesellschaft) took place in Ludwiglust.
 Work started on the construction of the line between Berlin and Hamburg at the town less than a year later on 6 May 1844.
 The station was built in the town of Kleinow/Klenow, which with the spread of the urban area later became part of Ludwiglust.
 The line between Berlin and Boizenburg was opened on 15 October 1846.
 Exactly two months later, the remaining section was opened to Hamburg.
 Initially only one train per day operated in each direction.
 In May 1847, there were two pairs of passenger trains and a pair of freight trains.

 The city of Schwerin was connected to the Berlin-Hamburg line at first only via Hagenow Land station over the Hagenow Land–Schwerin railway, which opened in 1847.
 Although Ludwigslust was still the summer residence of the dukes of Mecklenburg, the direct connection to Schwerin via Holthusen did not open until 1 October 1889.
 The Parchim-Ludwigslust railway opened on 15 June 1880.
-The Ludwigslust–Malliß railway opened on 20 May 1890 and it was extended from Malliß to Dömitz in 1889.
+The Ludwigslust–Malliß railway opened on 20 May 1890; the connecting section from Malliß to Dömitz had already been opened in 1889.

 Until 1920, when the state railways in the German Empire were united within Deutsche Reichsbahn, Ludwigslust station was a joint station of the Prussian state railways and the Grand Duchy of Mecklenburg Friedrich-Franz Railway, leading to conflicts in the distribution of the costs of extensions to the station.
 As early as 1898, the railway administration in Schwerin wanted an additional island platform for ensuring connections to Hamburg and Berlin.
 The need for extensions was also significant in 1899, when some freight trains had to be left on the open line due to lack of space.
 Extensive upgrading took place between 1909 and 1913.
 Thus, earth was taken from between Ludwigslust and Eldena and heaped on the station premises and laid under the railway tracks.
 A goods shed that had been converted in 1890 was demolished in 1911 to make room for new tracks and replaced by a new building in 1912.
 The water tower and a new engine shed was also built in 1912.
 The new sets of points were protected by new signal boxes called "Lw" (northwest side) and "Lo" (southeast side).
 The tracks to the west of platform 2, which replaced the existing A to E parking tracks, were controlled by signal box "Lb".